 Preserving Your Christening Gown or Christening Outfit

-- Place the christening outfit in a 100 percent cotton muslin garment bag.
+Place the christening outfit in a 100 percent cotton muslin garment bag.
 Plastic or vinyl bags are unacceptable for long-term preservation since garments need to breathe.
-For this same reason, you should not seal or wrap a cardboard box containing heirloom christening clothing.
+Additionally, you should not seal or wrap a cardboard box containing heirloom christening clothing.
 Never pack mothballs with your christening apparel since they can ruin fabric over time.

-- Check your outfit once in a while to ensure that it is maintaining its beauty.
-When you handle your christening heirloom, wear cotton gloves--skin oils can discolor fabric.
+Check your outfit once in a while to ensure that it is maintaining its beauty.
+When you handle your christening heirloom, wear cotton gloves–skin oils can discolor fabric.

 When using your treasured christening gown or outfit again, remove it from the storage container and air it out for several days.
 You might need to steam the item to remove wrinkles; iron only as a last resort, and only on a low setting.